itsschwer/schwer-scripts/README.md

 ### Item Database
 Generate or regenerate by:
 * Menu item `Item System/Generate Item Database`
+* Menu item `Create/Item System/Item Database`
 * Button in the Item Editor
-* Inspector of an exisiting ItemDatabase asset
+* Inspector of an existing `ItemDatabase` asset

 #### Generation process
-This process will first check for all ItemDatabase assets in your project.
+This process will first check for all `ItemDatabase` assets in your project.
 If none exist, a new one will be created in the selected folder/folder of selected item with the name `ItemDatabase`.
 If one already exists it will be regenerated.
 If multiple exist, an error will be logged to the Console.
-Make sure that your game object(s) reference a single ItemDatabase and delete the extra assets before trying again.
+Make sure that your game object(s) reference a single `ItemDatabase` and delete the extra assets before trying again.

-Stores items in a list by item id in ascending order.
+Stores `Item`s in a List, ordered by id in ascending order.
 The generation process is done alphabetically (by filename).
-Any items with an id matching that of an item that has already been added will be omitted from the ItemDatabase and a warning will be logged to the Console.
+Any `Item`s with an id matching that of an `Item` that has already been added will be omitted from the `ItemDatabase` and a warning will be logged to the Console.

+#### Usage
-The ItemDatabase should only be referenced in the scene where inventories are deserialized, as that is its only intended purpose.
+The `ItemDatabase` should only be referenced in the scene where inventories are deserialized, as that is its only intended purpose (otherwise all items referenced by the `ItemDatabase` will be loaded and kept in memory, which is likely unnecessary).

 #### Why use an Item Database?
-Rather than trying to serialize each `Item` in an `Inventory`, an `Inventory` is first serialized into a form (`SerializableInventory`) that stores the item id instead of the item itself.
+Rather than trying to serialize each `Item` in an `Inventory`, an `Inventory` is first serialized into a form (`SerializableInventory`) that stores the `Item`'s id instead of the `Item` itself.
 This is done for several reasons:
 * It is unlikely that the entire `Item` object needs to be written to a save file — it's already in the game!
     * `Item`s themselves may not be serializable at all, depending on the fields they contain.
     * Prevents "cheating in" non-existent items by modifying save data.